[21 February 2014]

 - Haake DA, Zakowski PC, Haake DL, Bryson YJ.
 Early treatment with acyclovir for varicella pneumonia in otherwise healthy adults: retrospective controlled study and review.
 Rev Infect Dis.
 Sep-Oct 1990;12(5):788-798.

-Updated Apri 17, 2013, by Michelle Wheeler, PharmD, Drug Information Service.
+Updated February 21, 2014, by Jane Chandramouli, PharmD, Drug Information Service.
 Created February 3, 2009 by Jane Chandramouli, PharmD, Drug Information Specialist.
 Edited by M. Christina Beckwith, PharmD, Drug Information Specialist.
-Copyright 2013, Drug Information Service, University of Utah, Salt Lake City, UT.
+Copyright 2014, Drug Information Service, University of Utah, Salt Lake City, UT.

 This information is provided through the support of Novation to ASHP solely as a service to its members, which shall not use this information for their further commercial use.
 The content was prepared by the Drug Information Center of University of Utah.
 Novation, ASHP, and the University of Utah make no representations or warranties, express or implied, including, but not limited to, any implied warranty of merchantability and/or fitness for a particular purpose, which respect to such information, and specifically disclaim all such warranties.
 Users of this information are advised that decisions regarding the use of drugs and drug therapies are complex medical decisions and that in using this information, each user must exercise his or her own independent professional judgment.
 Neither Novation, ASHP nor the University of Utah assumes any liability for persons administering or receiving drugs or other medical care in reliance upon this information, or otherwise in connection with this bulletin.
 Neither Novation, ASHP nor University of Utah endorses or recommends the use of any drug.